 How to Lower Your Car Payment

 If you’re feeling a financial pinch, a lower car payment could lift a lot of weight off your shoulders.
-Whether you can’t afford your car payment for a month, or if you need it lowered permanently — you have options.
+The average monthly car payment in the U.S. is $569 for new vehicles, $397 for used and $466 for leased.
+Whether you’re struggling to make your car payment for a month or two — or you need it lowered permanently — you have options.

-Here are five ways you might be able to lower your car payment, plus an explanation of who each option is best for and how to get it done.
-Then we’ll discuss ways you can make your car work for you.
+Here are five strategies to try if you’re wondering how to lower car payments.
+We’ll explain who might be the best fit for each option, and how to get it done.
+Then, we’ll discuss ways you can make your car work for you.

 5 ways to lower your car payment

-Best if: You’re having trouble making payments temporarily and you need to miss a payment or have lower payments for a couple months.
+Best for: You’re having trouble making payments temporarily, and you need to miss a payment or have lower payments for a couple months.

-Best if: You’re having a long-term problem paying your auto loan.
-You could be able to get a longer loan term, a lower interest rate — or both, depending on your situation.
-Still, beware: The longer the loan is, the more in interest you’ll pay.
+Best for: You’re having a long-term problem paying your auto loan.
+You could get a longer loan term, a lower interest rate — or both, depending on your situation.
+But beware: The longer the loan, the more interest you’ll pay in the long run.

 How to do it: Apply for a refinance auto loan from multiple lenders.
-It does not hurt your credit to apply to many lenders any more than it hurts to apply to one, as long as you do all applications within a two-week window.
+It doesn’t hurt your credit to apply to several lenders any more than it hurts to apply to one, as long as you do all applications within a two-week window.

-Best if: You’re having a long-term problem paying, and refinancing is expensive or not an option.
+Best for: You’re having a long-term problem paying, and refinancing is expensive or not an option.

 - Clean out and wash your car.

-- Call the lender to get the “buyout price,” which is how much you’d need to pay off the car in total.
+- Call the lender or log into your online auto loan account to get the payoff amount, which is how much you’d need to pay off the car in total.
 List the car at a price a bit over that so you can decrease it in negotiations and still cover what you owe.

-Once you find a buyer, follow through with your state’s laws to officially sell it.
+Once you find a buyer, follow through with your state’s laws to officially sell it — here’s more on how to sell a car when you still have a loan.
 Then get a cheaper car for yourself, if you still need one.
 You could use the same peer-to-peer sites to find a car or go to a dealership.
 First, figure out how much you can actually afford.

-Best if: You don’t want to sell the car yourself, refinancing isn’t an option and you need lower payments for the long-term.
+Best for: You don’t want to sell the car yourself, refinancing isn’t an option and you need lower payments for the long term.

 How to do it: Some dealers, but not all, will buy your car without you buying one of theirs.
-However, almost all dealers accept trade-ins, so find the right dealer according to your purpose.
+However, almost all dealers accept trade-ins in exchange for a new car, so find the right dealer according to your purpose.

 There are two numbers you should look up before you go:

-1. How much you owe.
-Call the lender to get the “buyout price,” which is how much you still owe the lender.
-You want to sell or trade-in the car for at least that much, so you won’t have to make any more payments.
+- How much you owe.
+Again, call the lender to get the payoff amount, which is how much you still owe the lender.
+You’ll want to sell or trade in the car for at least that much, so you won’t have to make any more payments.

-2. How much it’s worth.
+- How much it’s worth.
 Look up the trade-in value of the car on an industry guide, like Kelley Blue Book or NADAguides.
-You should not sell the car for less than what it’s worth, and the goal should be to sell it for more than enough to cover what you owe.
+You shouldn’t sell the car for less than what it’s worth, and the goal should be to sell it for more than enough to cover what you owe.

 How to do it: A major advantage of leasing is the low payments they require.
-There are a few types of leases you may be able to do.
+There are a few types of leases you may be able to get:

 - New car lease.
 This is the most common type of lease.
-You can only get a new car lease from a dealership.
-You may need good to great credit to be approved.
+You can only get a new car lease from a dealership, and you may need good to great credit to be approved.